Curved O-operator systems: Introduction

-In this paper, we introduce the notion of curved $\mathcal{O}$-operator system, which generalizes both T. Brzezi\'{n}ski's Rota-Baxter system in \cite{Br1} and C. M. Bai, L. Guo and X. Ni' $\mathcal{O}$-operator in \cite{BGN1}, and study its properties.
-In Section 1, we recall some basic definitions.
-In Section 2, we introduce the notions of curved $\mathcal{O}$-operator system and provide their connections with associative algebras, (tri)dendriform systems and pre-Lie algebras.
-Section 3 is devoted to a class of special curved $\mathcal{O}$-operator systems, mainly generalized Rota-Baxter algebras with respect to associative compatible pairs and double curved Rota-Baxter systems.
+The main purpose of this paper is to introduce and study a notion of (curved) $\mathcal{O}$-operator system, which generalizes both T. Brzezi\'{n}ski's Rota-Baxter systems (see \cite[Definition 2.1]{Br1}) and $\mathcal{O}$-operators (see \cite[Definition 2.7]{BGN1}) and the notion of (tri)dendriform systems.
+We investigate relationships within $\mathcal{O}$-operator systems, pre-Lie algebras, (tri)dendriform systems, associative Yang-Baxter pairs and quasitriangular covariant bialgebras.
+The paper is organized as follows.
+In Section 2, we recall some basics and relevant definitions.
+In Section 3, we introduce the notions of curved $\mathcal{O}$-operator system and (tri)dendriform systems and discuss their connections and also with associative algebras and extended bimodules algebras.
+In Section 4, we discuss $\mathcal{O}$-operator systems and associative Yang-Baxter pairs.
+Section 5 is devoted to a class of special curved $\mathcal{O}$-operator systems, mainly generalized Rota-Baxter algebras with respect to associative compatible pairs and double curved Rota-Baxter systems.